wendywarren/ac-type/_type-3/grimms-pages/page-design.md

 You'll know you're settings are incorrect if there is yellow highlighting on your InDesign pages.
 You can see bad and good justified text in the PDF file linked below.

 <a href="https://www.dropbox.com/s/tceqy4n160vpwsn/good-vs-bad-justification.pdf?dl=1" title="Good Vs Bad Justification" target="_blank">![Download a PDF]({{site.url}}/svg/button-download-pdf.svg){:width="40%"}</a>

+> Remember!
+You're using first line indents—not spaces between paragraphs.

 #### Rivers